wallacemplira/ganhopper/README.md

-## GANHopper: Multi-Hop GAN for Unsupervised Image-to-Image Translation
+## GANHopper: Multi-Hop GAN for Unsupervised Image-to-Image Translation (to be featured at ECCV 2020)

 [Link for the paper published on Arxiv](https://arxiv.org/abs/2002.10102)